diogormsf/apps-list/README.md

 npm run dev
 ```

-...and then run the following command
+...and then run the following commands.

 ```bash
 cd ../angular-apps-list